 “Kristina thanks a lot.
 You are right, I have to change my attitude to my thoughts.
-My problem is that I believe my thought, believing it, I accept it as a reality and thus become afraid of it.
+My problem is that I believe a thought and in believing it, I accept it as a reality and thus become afraid of it.
 I need to not respect the strange and abnormal thoughts.
 That is the key.”

 The post is really to express that you are not your anxious thoughts, you are separate from them and it is your choice if you wish to believe them or not.

-A lot of people are a slave to their thinking and see it as the truth and follow it without question, if I think it then it must be true and all decisions and actions are then based on what they think.
+A lot of people are a slave to their thinking and see it as the truth and follow it without question, with the attitude of “if I think it then it must be true” and all decisions and actions are then based on what they think.

 It is like someone who has been cheated on in their last 3 relationships, they will then be much more inclined to have thoughts about the next going wrong and their new partner and the relationship may have to suffer because of this.
-The thought will be ‘He will probably do the same to me’.
+The thought may be ‘He will just do the same to me’.
 She may then question where he is, continually seek assurances and drive herself silly through her insecurities until the relationship finally breaks down.
-Now there was nothing wrong with this thought, it came through a belief created through past experiences, but she became identified with the thought and saw it as the truth.
+Now there was nothing wrong with this thought appearing as it came through a belief created through past experiences, but she became identified with the thought and saw it as the truth.
 It is always the association to a thought that makes it seem real.

 If this lady could have caught the thought and realised it was part of her past experiences and not fact then she could have put her insecurities to one side and enjoyed the relationship instead of letting a thought destroy it.
 Those insecurities may have still popped up, but she could have seen the truth behind the thought and why it was there and not to treat it as fact.